matcol/matcol.github.io/_pages/about.md

   - /about.html

 ---
-I am [Ph.D. candidate in finance](https://www.bwl.uni-mannheim.de/en/maug/team/mattia-colombo/) at the [University of Mannheim](https://www.uni-mannheim.de/en/)
+I am [Ph.D. candidate in finance](https://www.bwl.uni-mannheim.de/en/maug/team/mattia-colombo/) at the [University of Mannheim](https://www.uni-mannheim.de/en/).
+In September 2023, I will join the Business Economics Department at ESE Rotterdam as an Assistant Professor in Finance.

-**I am on the Job Market in 2022/2023 and available for interviews.**

 [Click here for my Job Market Paper.](/files/JMP.pdf)